mitchallen/mitchallen/README.md

 ## About Mitch Allen

+I am a Full Stack Software Engineer.

-I have worked for software and robotics companies in Silicon Valley, along Boston's Route 128 and in New York's Silicon Alley.
+I have worked for software and robotics companies in Silicon Valley, in and around Boston's Route 128, and New York's Silicon Alley.

 ### Home Page